 5. Sprinkle Predator Urine

 “There’s always a bigger fish,” a famous Jedi once said.
 In other words, there’s always a bigger predator.
-This is true for cats.
-“Predator odors are a distinct class of biologically-relevant olfactory signals.”
+This is also true for cats.
+“Predator odors are a distinct class of biologically relevant olfactory signals.”
 These odors signal the prey animal that a predator may be nearby.
 The prey animal then shies away.

 Coyotes, foxes, and bobcats can be predators for cats, so it follows that a kitty would shrink away from their urine.
-Several products on the market work for deer, and some of these repellents may work for cats.
+Several products on the market work for deer, and some of these repellents may work for keeping cats out of yards.
 Spray or sprinkle these products on problem areas, such as garden beds.

 6. Employ Ultrasonic Animal Repellents